Best cheap TVs

 Cheap TVs: What should I look out for?

-- Screen size: Cheap TVs tend to have screen sizes of 32-inch or lower, but, as you can see in the table above, you can find big screen model of even 49-inch in size that excel in our testing.
+- Screen size: Cheap TVs tend to have screen sizes of 32-inch or lower, but, as you can see in the table above, you can find bigger screen models that impress in our tests.
 However, if you see a 50-inch TV or larger that costs less than £300 - it's unlikely to be a winner.
 Always check our reviews to find the best cheap TVs.

 - Type: Most manufacturers now favour LCD TVs with LED backlighting (generally referred to as just LED TVs).
 These sets used to be expensive, but they've come down in price significantly and are now very affordable.
 Rival plasma technology is now dead and while OLED is emerging, sets with the screen technology are very expensive currently.